ethereum/hive/README.md

 # Trophies

-If you find a bug in your client implementation due to this project, please be so kind to add it here to the trophy list.
+If you find a bug in your client implementation due to this project, please be so kind as to add it here to the trophy list.
 It could help prove that `hive` is indeed a useful tool for validating Ethereum client implementations.

  * go-ethereum